Enterusername-pythonnoob/COUNTDOWNTIMER/README.md

 # Countdown Timer

-just a powershell countdown simple (3 files and read the README.md if u downloaded this)

-(if u want to run this at powershell copy all the insides of countdown_color)
+just a powershell countdown simple (3 files and read the README.md if u downloaded this, if u want to run this at powershell copy all the insides of countdown_color)

 A terminal countdown timer for PowerShell with big ASCII-art digits, a custom hex color picker, adjustable duration, and ASCII-boxed menus.